Frequently Asked Questions About the CIP

 Check Institutes for potential supervisors.

-• Check the membership of relevant Research Institutes such as Libin (cardiovascular), Children's Hospital, Snyder (chronic diseases such as asthma, Crohns's, arthritis etc and infectious diseases), Charbonneau (cancer), Hotchkiss (neurosciences), McCaig (bone and joint) and O'Brien (public health) .
+• Check the membership of relevant Research Institutes such as Libin (cardiovascular), Children's Hospital, Snyder (chronic diseases such as asthma, Crohn's, arthritis etc and infectious diseases), Charbonneau (cancer), Hotchkiss (neurosciences), McCaig (bone and joint) and O'Brien (public health) .

 • Research your potential supervisor.
 Inquiries that do not reference research by the faculty you are contacting will likely not receive a response.